hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - `strict_flow: true` means any non-zero exit halts the run unless an `on.failure.goto` is defined for that step.
 - `_end` is a reserved `goto` target that terminates the run successfully.
 - Precedence: `on` handlers on the step (if present) are evaluated first; if none apply, `strict_flow` and the CLI `--on-error` setting determine whether to stop or continue.
+ - Validation: `goto` targets must reference an existing step or `_end`; unknown targets are a validation error (exit 2) at validation time.

 ## Provider Execution Model